DewsDavid31/DavesSTBTesterTools/README.md

 ### CONFIG
 default location for config files for specific cubes, can be loaded by all daves tools and is required to function.
 If you ever change cubes, use different devices use another config to be able to seamlessly use tools on all the above.
-I will be supporting configs for my company accessible if shared with you by the installer.bat.
+I will be supporting configs for my company accessible if shared with you on google drive.
 ### VCS
 default location of local versions of STB software sorted by device and then release name, by default uses patten <version char><version char>xx/<version char><version char><release char><number>
 ### test_repo